bigtoga/Examples/Cloud - Azure/Azure Virtual Machines/Service tiers of VMs.md

 https://docs.microsoft.com/en-us/azure/virtual-machines/sizes#benchmark-scores

-Basic overview - good enough to pass exams with:
+# Basic overview of the VM Sizes

 - If any of the below name “ends with an s”, that means it supports premium SSDs / Azure Premium Files
 - Generally speaking, pricing goes up as the letter goes up.
 Not 100% true but useful sometimes